+The Mount Pleasant Centre & Club buildings were originally an infant and junior school, surrounded by a playground which is now the space for patrons car parking.
 The building is Grade 2 Listed and sympathetically developed and maintained to provide community facilities in the form of rooms to hire and a members social club.
 Find out more about the Listed Building status and key features from Historic England.

 The larger building housed a National School for boys and girls.
 Prior to this the Misses Bailward of Frankleigh House (later Kingwell Court, then Warleigh School and now a private residence) maintained a school at their own expense (paying the schoolmaster's salary), in a house in Church Lane (opposite Christ Church west door) that had been bought by parishioners for that purpose.
 This school was in existence from 1843 to 1848.

 In 1847 Sir John Hobhouse gave the land and the building itself was paid for by Capt.
 S. H. Palairet of Woolley Grange.
 The building cost £1,800 and Capt.
 Palairet paid a further £200 for fittings.
 The school was opened in 1848.
 A survey of Wiltshire schools in 1859 reported the school as:

 "Christ Church Parish Schools: 120 scholars mixed under master and two pupil teachers with sewing mistress, in a schoolroom and classroom."

 The school would have been attended by all children of school age in the area right up to school leaving age.